 Garden Gate Security Spikes

-Security strips can be added to your gate for an affordable price, these spikes look sharp but they are only painful under pressure.
+Security strips can be added to your garden gate for an affordable price, these spikes look sharp but they are only painful under pressure.
 These spikes are a great deterrent to burglars, and although the strips are unsightly you can get them to colour match so they are less noticeable.
 Garden gate security spikes are also used for an anti-cat or ant-fox purpose.

 The slightly more expensive option is to get a gate with spikes incorporated in the design, providing an elegant but practical gate.